A Vanished Town in Michigan’s Thumb

 In the creek at New River, fish were so plentiful that it was a common practice for early settlers to catch them in the Spring in huge nets.
 Often a year’s worth of fish could be put away in barrels and cured.
 Sturgeon was common and frequently caught.

-By 1870, Cooper, Creevy and Noble came and operated mills, established two salt wells; one was 1040 feet deep and the other was 1003 feet deep.
+By 1870 more lumbermen arrived, Cooper, Creevy, and Noble came and operated mills, established two salt wells; one was 1040 feet deep and the other was 1003 feet deep.
 These wells produced on an average of 150 barrels of salt a day.
 The salt was shipped to Detroit, Toledo and St. Louis.
-Near the mouth of the New River Creek there are still the foundation pilings driven in the ground where the salt blocks were located.
+Even today it’s said that that near the mouth of the New River Creek, there are still the foundation pilings driven in the ground where the salt blocks were located.

 The company owned almost the whole village.
 They owned the cooper shop and made their own barrels for transporting salt, the houses in which the workers lived, their own lumber mills, and blacksmith shop.
 The company built and maintained a boarding house.
 This town had a long dock where steamers regularly stopped for freight and passengers.

 There is one sad chapter in the short history of New River.
 On October 23rd, 1871 there was a boiler explosion at the grist mill and salt block owned by W.H.
 Cooper.
 It was 1:30 in the afternoon when the mill was just starting its operations.
 Suddenly, the boiler head blew up severely scalding five men and an 11-year-old boy who was in the fire room at the time.
 Three of the men and the boy died of their burns.